thomas-systems/Powershell-Automation-Scripts/README.md

 # ⚡ PowerShell Automation Scripts

 Welcome!
-This repository contains a collection of **PowerShell automation scripts** That can be used for managing **Microsoft 365, Azure, Entra ID, Intune, Windows servers, and general IT operations**.
+This repository contains a collection of **PowerShell automation scripts** That can be used for automating daily tasks using PowerShell.

-The goal of this repo is to provide **clean, reusable, production-ready automation** that saves time, reduces mistakes, and improves workflows.
+The goal of this repo is to provide **Automation Scripts** that saves time, reduces mistakes, and improves your IT Department.

 ---